Razzmatazzz/RemnantSaveGuardian/README.md

 - [Many events and items do not have well-formatted names](https://github.com/Razzmatazzz/RemnantSaveGuardian/issues/45)
 - [Some events not displaying or are erroneously displaying](https://github.com/Razzmatazzz/RemnantSaveGuardian/issues/44)

-Thanks for @crackedmind for the inflation code to convert saves into partial plaintext.
+Thanks for [crackedmind](https://github.com/crackedmind) for the inflation code to convert saves into partial plaintext.

 Thanks to AuriCrystal for event/item list.